Cambridge , TAS 7170

-Landcare Tasmania has partnered with the Tasmanian Government to deliver a number of landscape scale projects as part of the Landcare Action Grants.
-We will launch the Round 3 program of events and activities with a field day in the Coal Valley.
+Landcare Tasmania has partnered with the Tasmanian Government to deliver a significant portion of the $2 million Landcare Action Grants.
+We will launch Round 3 with a Field Day in the Coal River Valley.
+The day will focus on strategies for dealing with agricultural issues that are impacting this high production landscape.

 The Field Day will open with an address from Minister for Primary Industries and Water Guy Barnett.
 We will then hear from weed specialist Oliver Strutt who will talk about strategies for combating serrated tussock, Chilean needle grass and other agricultural weeds.
 Mr Strutt is undertaking a weed management plan for the Coal River Products Association as part of the Weed Action Fund.